mattlqx/chef-duosecurity/README.md

 - `node["duosecurity"]["install_type"]` - Optional.
 Either "source" or "package".
 Defaults to "source" which will compile from source code and requires a working compiler (not managed by this cookbook).
 - `node["duosecurity"]["use_pam"]` - Optional.
 Either "yes" or "no".
 Default is "no".
 If "yes", Duo Unix will be setup as a pam module and ssh will be configured to use it rather than the `login_duo` binary.
 - `node["duosecurity"]["protect_sudo"]` - Optional.
 Either "yes" or "no".
 Default is "no".
 If "yes", then Duo two-factor authentication will be used for the sudo command if `use_pam` is also `yes`.
+- `node["duosecurity"]["use_duo_repo"]` - Optional.
+Either "yes" or "no".
+Default is "no".
+If "yes", the duosecurity.com apt repo will be added and latest version from the repo will be preferred if `install_type` is set to `package`.